Azure/bicep/docs/tutorial/06-creating-modules.md

 # Creating and consuming modules

-Now that we have our immensely useful bicep file for any number of storage blob containers, we may want to share it or use it as part of a larger bicep project.
+Now that we have our immensely useful Bicep file for any number of storage blob containers, we may want to share it or use it as part of a larger Bicep project.
 To do that, we can use `modules`.

 Let's start by renaming our `main.bicep` file to `storage.bicep`.
 This is the file we will use as a `module`.
-Any bicep file can be a module, so there are no other syntax changes we need to make to this file.
+Any Bicep file can be a module, so there are no other syntax changes we need to make to this file.
 It can already be used as a module.

 Next let's create a new, empty `main.bicep` file.
 Your file structure should look like this: